 First use our online register to check whether the person carrying out the tooth whitening is registered with us.

-Where we have enough evidence that the tooth whitening is being carried out by someone who is not a registered dentist, hygienist or therapist, we may investigate and where there is sufficient evidence, bring a criminal prosecution.
+Where we have enough evidence that the tooth whitening is being carried out by someone who is not a registered dentist, hygienist, therapist or clinical dental technician we may investigate and where there is sufficient evidence, bring a criminal prosecution.
 Examples of our successful prosecutions can be found in the news section.

 If the person carrying out tooth whitening is registered, we can investigate through out fitness to practise process.
 We can take action against any of our registrants who are carrying out tooth whitening outside their scope of practice.

 Find out more about what each member of the dental team can do:

 Scope of practice (220KB, PDF)